Biology is Destiny: Choice of Culture and Startup Survival

 When Baron and Hannon shared their findings with venture capital contacts in Silicon Valley, investors shared that the resilience of the Commitment model was consistent with their experience.
 The need to adapt, pivot, and handle interpersonal stresses is essential to survival in high-tech entrepreneurship.
 In their opinion, Commitment models manage to capture the hearts and minds of employees up front, making it easier to adapt to the environment.
 What I haven’t been able to learn yet is whether the findings of Baron and Hannon have changed the investment approach of Silicon Valley VCs or of the next generation of entrepreneurs following the dot com burst.

 As you might have guessed, we have built Trig to be a Commitment company well before coming across the work of Baron and Hannon.
 We take care of our clients.
 We have been described as having a “do whatever it takes” attitude to achieving our clients’ mission (https://triginnovation.com/client-testimonials).
-Notably, we have been able to sustain this client-centric attitude by taking care of our team members, making sure new hires fit the culture as a primary prerequisite, encouraging team members to cross pollinate disciplines, and nurturing the development of new skills to do so. constantly training team members in new skills to keep things fresh, The constant evolution of the work we all do keeps things from stagnating, and and hedge against the risk of layoffs as the demand for different skill sets come and go.
+Notably, we have been able to sustain this client-centric attitude by taking care of our team members, making sure new hires fit the culture as a primary prerequisite, encouraging team members to cross pollinate disciplines, and nurturing the development of new skills to do so.
+The constant evolution of the work we all do keeps things from stagnating, and hedge against the risk of layoffs as the demand for different skill sets come and go.

 At Trig, we stay family-friendly by allowing our people the flexibility to work whenever they want and wherever they want, as long as client deadlines and work quality standards are met.
 This standard is achieved by our proud commitment to a virtual working environment – no physical office space requiring furnishings, rent, and the culture-killing accessory of low-trust managerial oversight.
 The freedom of this setup is evident in the geographical makeup of Trig.
 We’re headquartered in Chapel Hill, NC, but have designers in Charlotte and Richmond, VA.
 Not only does Trig have the flexibility to recruit talent outside of our geographical area, it also give our employees the freedom to move wherever they want.
 You can find more discussion on the virtual model here (https://triginnovation.com/tangents/2016/3/2/working-virtually).